Word Study Small Groups: Syllables and Affixes Stage Activities

 Elementary students who fall into the Syllables and Affixes stage of word study are typically able to spell most single-syllable, short and long vowel words, and high frequency words correctly.
 They often make spelling errors at syllable juncture points and in unaccented syllables.

 Students in this stage are developmentally ready to begin studying the generalizations that rule how syllables are combined and how affixes affect the spelling, meaning, and use of base words.
-Through their studies, Within Word Pattern Spellers begin to explore words and discover the patterns of sound, spelling, and meaning that opens the door for thousands of new words.
+Through their studies, Syllables and Affixes Spellers begin to explore words and discover the patterns of sound, spelling, and meaning that opens the door for thousands of new words.
 Specifically, students in your Syllables and Affixes group should be studying and making generalizations about compound words, inflected endings, open and closed syllables, accented syllables, unaccented syllables, and prefixes and suffixes.

 Word Study Small Group Lesson Ideas